smclinden/clairctl/README.md

 > I've been able to use clairctl to scan the resulting clairctl docker image, which is very meta, and also provides a working example of using clairctl in a Gitlab CI pipline.

+The __Gitlab CI__ jobs do the following on commit:

+### for all branches:
+- compile

+### for master:
+- increments the product version
+- cross-compiles and publishes binaries to Github on a new release version
+- builds a new docker image
+- scans the image with clairctl (an artifact from the cross-compile job previously)
+- pushes the new version and tag to docker hub
+- updates the “latest” tag and pushes

+### for develop:
+- cross-compiles and publishes binaries to Github on a standing pre-release “develop" version
+- builds new docker image “develop” version
+- scans the image with clairctl (an artifact from the cross-compile job)
+- pushes the new develop image to docker hub

 ---

 Clairctl is a lightweight command-line tool doing the bridge between Registries as Docker Hub, Docker Registry or Quay.io, and the CoreOS vulnerability tracker, Clair.